 Meeting your energy needs

 Although you could argue that many of the things that we use electricity for would no longer be required if we were truly self-sufficient, that does not mean that you would have to give up using electricity completely.
 You can look at a number of alternative options to generate power for essentials such as heating and lighting.Read more about ISO 14001 Consultants on the official website.

 Solar power would be well worth considering, and you don’t have to live in a particularly sunny climate to generate a significant amount of electricity.
 Plus, there are government programs, like Britain’s Green Deal, in place to help defray some of the startup cost.

 Still, you may want to stay connected to your local power grid.
 If you produce enough energy, you could make some extra money by selling your surplus electricity to your local power company.

 And if you live in a windy are, then wind power is also an option that is well worth considering.
-There are mini-turbines that you can attach to your roof or larger models that can be positioned in your garden or backyard if you have the space for it.
+There are gas or propane smokers that you can attach to your roof or larger models that can be positioned in your garden or backyard if you have the space for it.
 It’s also worth considering investing in more than just one turbine if you can afford it, as again you could generate income from the excess electricity you sell back to the grid.

 Still, producing your own food and electricity are admittedly higher-level goals.
 Perhaps the happy medium for a lot of us, who don’t have the skills or the startup funds necessary to become completely self-sufficient, is to find some ways to improve our energy-efficiency and grow as much of our own produce as possible.